 'In order to gain everything, you first have to sacrifice something.'

 My religious instinct first manifested in my devotion to Tottenham Hotspur FC.
-Religion being something you followed in the face of all reasoned argument to the contrary, as I would probably have put it at the time.
+Religion being something you followed in the face of all logical reason, as I would probably have put it at the time.
 My first religious encounter came a few doors up the road at The Church of The Peculiar People when I was four or five.
-I remember being led into a windowless room and invited to kneel and be entered by the holy spirit.
+I remember being led into a windowless room and invited to accommodate the holy spirit.
 My step-nan, who was mad, was a regular at the church, and no doubt it lent her comfort when she wasn't going for my mother with the dress scissors, but she belonged to an age where seances and mediums were a way of relating to the mysteries of existence.
 We stood on the brink of the Seventies and needed to create our own sensory wonders.

 "Yes, you're right...the church wouldn't accept me either....and I had sex at 13 with 'a person', and I'm not telling you 'their' name either..."